 The yeDUFs conserved in bacterial species were enriched for transcription and translation-related processes (e.g. and DNA-binding), while they were depleted in membrane/ lipid-binding, protein folding, structural, and transport-related processes.

 Many yeDUFs are part of well-understood proteins.
-For instance, the 50-60 amino acid yeDUF PF08354 (DUF1729) is found in fatty acid synthase beta subunits together with the MaoC-like domain (PF01575) and the acyltransferase domain (PF00698) [PMID:9693066].
+For instance, the 50-60 amino acid yeDUF PF08354 (DUF1729) is found in fatty acid synthase beta subunits together with the MaoC-like domain (PF01575) and the acyltransferase domain (PF00698) (Figure XXX) [PMID:9693066].
 The domain is conserved across fungi and bacteria.
 Nevertheless, the role of DUF1729 remains unclear.
-Pubmed searches do not find the domain names (PF08354 DUF1729) in the past literature.
+Pubmed searches do not find the domain names (PF08354, DUF1729) in the past literature.

 A number of studies have analyzed domain combinations.
 For instance, shortly after the first eukaryotic genomes became available, Apic et al. found that half of 221 domain combinations in eukaryotes are shared by archaea and eubacteria while the other half is specific to eukaryotic genomes.
 However, the number of domain combinations was relatively small (PMID: 11472996).